The 3 Key Ingredients of Healthy Relationships

 3. Be on the same team

 Our culture tends to pit spouses against each other and portray marriage as the end of all fun.
-Ever referred to your wife or marriage as a “ball and chain?”
+Ever referred to your partner and/or marriage as a “ball and chain?”
 If this is the way you think, then that’s exactly what they will be.

 Couples in healthy relationships always keep in mind that they are on the same team.
 They want each other to succeed, be happy, and feel loved—and they show it!
 Whenever you face a disagreement, remember that you are on the same side.
 Together you can find mutually satisfying solutions to your underlying concerns.
 You want your partner to be happy—you don’t want to “win” the argument and have him “lose”.